Evoludo/walk-to-mordor-data/README.md

 ## How did you make this?

-Long story short: I extracted the strings, did a little Python magic to put everything together, then scraped an edition of LotR [freely available](https://archive.org/details/lordofrings0000tolk_b2r2) on archive.org to get page numbers.
+Long story short: I extracted the strings, did a little Python magic to put everything together, then scraped an edition of LotR [freely available](https://archive.org/details/lordofrings0000tolk_b2r2) on archive.org to get page numbers of the text.
 The edition used is the Houghton Miffin one-volume edition (ISBN: 0-618-12901-4).

 ## License